11ty/demo-eleventy-serverless/README.md

 exports.handler = builder(handler);
 ```

-4. Add entries to your `.gitignore` file:
+4. Add entries to your `.gitignore` file so the bundles aren’t checked into your repository.

 ```
 netlify/functions/serverless/*